shaloo/docs.arcana/docs/integrations/shardeum/integrate-shardeum.md

 ## Step 4: Programmatically Use Shardeum Network

-Web3 app developers can integrate the app with the {{config.extra.arcana.sdk_name}} and call `wallet_addEthereumChain` JSON-RPC method to programmatically add other flavors of Shardeum networks in the list of preconfigured networks via the  {{config.extra.arcana.dashboard_name}}.
+Web3 app developers can integrate the app with the {{config.extra.arcana.sdk_name}} and call `wallet_addEthereumChain` JSON-RPC method to programmatically add other flavors of Shardeum networks in the list of pre-configured networks via the  {{config.extra.arcana.dashboard_name}}.
 They can also switch to the required network via the `wallet_switchEthereumChain` call.
 Make sure that the requisite hooks for JSON-RPC are set up in the app.

 ### Enable JSON-RPC Hooks